Tyrn/wei/the-insider-en.typ

 close the cup with a lacquered cap enclosing a straw, and stick the straw in his mouth.
 He was watching the transvisor.

-     On his left  hand,  a  small drawing  hung  in  a  sable fur frame  - a beautiful  drawing  of  a  sick  chickadee  in  snow.
+     On his left  hand,  a  small drawing  hung  in  a  sable fur frame---a beautiful  drawing  of  a  sick  chickadee  in  snow.
 The picture  bore the Emperor's  signature.
 It was a personal  gift from the Emperor.
 Two  golden rings of orchids and clematis  hang next to  it.
 A sonar rabbit ear antenna